Supplemental Instruction (SI)

 Recruiting New SI Leaders for Fall 2019

 The English SI Program is currently seeking to hire new SI Leaders for the fall 2019 semester.
-The deadline to apply as been extended to Friday May 24, 2019.
 You can download application materials using the following links:

 The English SI Program located in the Reading and Writing Center on the Main Campus in E3-220.
 If you have any questions about the English Department's Supplemental Instruction Program, then please contact Gregory Mena at firstname.lastname@example.org or (323) 415-5494.